 - Dying the toilet water blue to prevent dilution of the sample

 - Measuring the temperature of the sample after you have provided it

-The sample is then sent to a lab where an immunoassay is performed.
-This type of screening is fast and accurate, which uses test strips containing antibodies to detect drug residue.
-Of course, every kind of test only tests for a certain number of drugs.
-If you have used MDMA and your employer only commissions a 5-panel or 10-panel test, the drug use won’t show up.
+The next step involves the tester sending the sample to a lab, where an immunoassay is performed.
+This type of screening is fast and accurate and uses test strips containing antibodies to detect drug residue.
+Of course, every kind of test only looks for a certain number of drugs.
+If you have used MDMA and your employer only commissions a 5-panel or 10-panel test, evidence of your drug use won’t appear.

 A positive result means that a substance was detected, and you have failed the test.
 Here is a breakdown of different positive results: